 Settegast Heights Village, a low-income housing project in east Houston, is owned by the Houston Association UCC and run with HUD monies.
 FCC members have served on the SHV board for many years, and our volunteers have helped to provide turkeys at Thanksgiving and gifts at Christmas for the 400 children and their families at this low-income housing development.
 The idea of building Settegast Heights began at FCC and is supported by other UCC churches.

 Mentors in Spring Branch ISD assist students in grades 3-12 by offering guidance, encouragement and support.
 They provide young people with the skills needed to address personal, school and home issues that may discourage them from reaching their potential.
 In just 30-60 minutes weekly, mentors supply the gift of hope to those they touch and give young people a vision of success.
 Some mentors are very experienced, having worked with students for years.
 While experience is not a prerequisite, enthusiasm and dedication are!
-For over 7 years, multiple members of FCC have mentored low income students through this program.
+For many years multiple members of FCC have mentored low income students through this program.

 Founded in 2008 by an FCC member, The Woods Project’s mission is to create wilderness education and exploration experiences that develop critical behaviors needed for disadvantaged students to achieve success in school and life.
 FCC members donate their time and resources to this organization, including preparing for and going on wilderness trips with the students.

-As a congregation, FCC members contribute financially to the following UCC missions and special funds: Neighbors in Need (supports ministries of justice and compassion throughout the U.S.), One Great Hour of Sharing (overseas missions and disaster relief), Strengthen the Church (expansion of ministry and growth of UCC local congregations), and Veterans of the Cross (pension fund for retired clergy).
+As a congregation, FCC members contribute financially to UCC national ministries through what is known as Our Church’s Wider Mission.
+This includes annual donations to: Neighbors in Need (supports ministries of justice and compassion throughout the U.S.), One Great Hour of Sharing (overseas missions and disaster relief), Strengthen the Church (expansion of ministry and growth of UCC local congregations), and Veterans of the Cross (pension fund for retired clergy).